MeldrickWee/AskMyPDF/README.md

 ### 5. Enable the memory feature (optional)

-Check the "Remember chat history" button if you want the AI to remember the context of previous conversations.
+Check the "Yes" button if you want the AI to remember the context of previous conversations.

 ### 6. Select a predefined question or enter a custom question